huggingface/blog/sb3.md

 [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3) is one of the most popular PyTorch Deep Reinforcement Learning library that makes it easy to train and test your agents in a variety of environments (Gym, Atari, MuJoco, Procgen...).
 With this integration, you can now host your saved models 💾 and load powerful models from the community.

-And, in this article, we’re going to show you how you can do it.
+In this article, we’re going to show how you can do it.
 But, if you want to dive deeper, we wrote a tutorial where you’ll learn:
 - How to train a Deep Reinforcement Learning lander agent to land correctly on the Moon 🌕 and upload it to the 🤗 Hub.

 ![gif](assets/47_sb3/lunarlander.gif)